 New Orleans, LA 70112

 4) Three letters of recommendation from professors, preferably from your science classes.
-In lieu of letters of recommendation that have been prepared specifically for this application, recommendations on file from undergraduate career development offices may be submitted, but we need more than a single summary letter.
+In lieu of letters of recommendation that have been prepared specifically for this application, recommendations on file from undergraduate career development offices may be submitted.
 The application website linked above should explain this procedure.

 5) Resume/CV (optional).